Thailand Phuket

 The roof at Chanalai Hillside Resort

-Having a pool on the roof can be great, offering sunshine all day (along with less noise and fewer mosquitoes). ©Chanalai Hillside Resort
+Having a pool on the roof can be great, offering all-day sunshine (along with less noise and fewer mosquitoes). ©Chanalai Hillside Resort (adlink)

 Chanalai Hillside Resort pool